ivanov/bipython/README.md

         [ ] use `history_request` for history instead of hand (de)serializing

+    [ ] ctrl-d send delete when input is non-empty (should just send it)

     [x] MUSTFIX: Python 3 compatability (all of my dependencies meet them)

     [ ] see if I can put in workaround for stable bpython
         - v0.12 works, so says Anthony ( though cheap history won't work there)
         - can I also make 0.11-1.1 work? (that's what Ubuntu 13.10 shipped)

+    [ ] make bipython work with ipython master (3.x message spec / API changes)

     [ ] implement Rewind feature